 We look at issues of identity through critical race studies, queer theory and critiques of post-feminism.
 We investigate global screen cultures and also the role of news in democracy.
 All of this, together with critical, creative practice in production equips our students to be the thinking media practitioners of the future.

-Over the period of the degree you take courses to the value of 360 credits, 120 credits in each year.
+Over the period of the degree you take modules to the value of 360 credits, 120 credits in each year.

-You take the following compulsory 15 credit core courses:
+You take the following compulsory 15 credit core modules:

-You take the following compulsory 15 credit courses:
+You take the following compulsory 15 credit modules:

 You can choose any combination of options or dissertation to the value of 60 credits.
 Options offered recently are: